ftCLI/FoundryTools-CLI/README.md

     --overwrite / --no-overwrite

-Overwrites existing output files or save them to a new file (numbers are appended at the end offilename).
+Overwrites existing output files or save them to a new file (numbers are appended at the end of filename).
 By default, files are overwritten.

 ### font-metrics
 Usage: